akamai/terraform-provider-akamai/docs/guides/faq.md

 ## Migrating an Edge DNS Zone and Records to Terraform

 Migrating an existing Edge DNS Zone can be done in many ways.
-Two such methods include: via a command line utility or via step by step construction.
+Two such methods include: using a command line utility or using a step by step construction.

 ### Via Command Line Utility